South Vietnam Air Force: 1970

-In 1970, the RVNAF units at Da Nang AB were reorganized as the First Air Division with responsibility for I Corps.
+In 1970, the VNAF units at Da Nang AB were reorganized as the First Air Division with responsibility for I Corps.

-In March 1970, the USAF began handing the Pleiku AB over to the RVNAF and this transfer was completed by the end of 1970.
-Pleiku AB was one of the two operating bases of the RVNAF 6th Air Division, the other being Phù Cát Air Base.
-The RVNAF established the 72nd Tactical Wing at Pleiku AB with the 530th Fighter Squadron equipped with A-1 Skyraiders, along with two UH-1H helicopter assault squadrons (229th, 235th) and the 118th Liaison Squadron, with O-1 and U-17 forward air controller/light reconnaissance aircraft.
+In March 1970, the USAF began handing the Pleiku AB over to the VNAF and this transfer was completed by the end of 1970.
+Pleiku AB was one of the two operating bases of the VNAF 6th Air Division, the other being Phù Cát Air Base.
+The VNAF established the 72nd Tactical Wing at Pleiku AB with the 530th Fighter Squadron equipped with A-1 Skyraiders, along with two UH-1H helicopter assault squadrons (229th, 235th) and the 118th Liaison Squadron, with O-1 and U-17 forward air controller/light reconnaissance aircraft.

 On 31 March, a USAF mobile training team arrived in South Vietnam to begin teaching, in collaboration with Army aviators, the tactical use of the UH–1 fitted out as a gunship.
-On 29 May 29, before the second class of 32 students had graduated, the RVNAF mounted its first helicopter assault.
+On 29 May 29, before the second class of 32 students had graduated, the VNAF mounted its first helicopter assault.
 Eight troop-carrying UH–1s, another serving as a command post, and three others equipped as gunships successfully landed a small force near Prey Veng, Cambodia.

-From the beginning of the Cambodian Campaign in April until the end of 1970, the RVNAF flew some 9,600 attack sorties in Cambodia, compared to 14,600 by US airmen.
-Besides flying interdiction missions, the RVNAF delivered close air support for both ARVN and Cambodian troops and provided other assistance.
+From the beginning of the Cambodian Campaign in April until the end of 1970, the VNAF flew some 9,600 attack sorties in Cambodia, compared to 14,600 by US airmen.
+Besides flying interdiction missions, the VNAF delivered close air support for both ARVN and Cambodian troops and provided other assistance.